We wrote this guide to help you determine what kind of system will best suit your organization.

 Mechanical contractors have unique needs when it comes to creating price estimates for jobs.
 And these needs vary based on what type of work the company performs: heating, ventilation, air conditioning and cooling; plumbing and piping, refrigeration, fire suppression or waste water work.
 A general estimator system, such as those covered in our construction estimate and takeoff guide, will suffice for contractors developing high-level pricing across multiple divisions.
 However, a mechanical estimator will need a system that is specific to his trade.
 We’ve profiled about a dozen top-rated cost estimate technology solutions that address the mechanical market.

 While the HVAC, mechanical and plumbing trades are closely related, the features in cost estimating programs will vary for each of these divisions.
 For example, vendors offering tech solutions for commercial and industrial mechanical contractors will provide labor and material pricing for piping, plumbing fixtures, valves, fittings and more.
 Sheet metal estimating software will have cost information for fabricators and sheet metal companies, including pricing for round duct work, rectangular ductwork, hangers and other accessories.

 Mechanical pricing estimate solutions are typically offered as standalone tools for piping work or sheet metal work cost estimates.
 It is also possible to get a system designed for both types of jobs.
 Specialty vendors might also offer separate HVAC scheduling software or HVAC dispatching software as add-ons or standalone products.
-HVAC dispatch software allows companies oversee services from work order to balance sheet.
-The product finder page provides a robust comparison of HVAC software providers.
+HVAC dispatch software allows companies to oversee services from work order to balance sheet.
+This guide provides a robust listing of HVAC software providers.

 |Assemblies||The system should offer a large library of pre-built mechanical assemblies.
 This will allow the estimator to more quickly build their estimate and not have to build their own library of assemblies.
 Of course, the system should also allow for easy creation of custom assemblies.|